-From ancient period we are travelling back to the future, to the XV century and medieval Serbia in 1439 when Smederevo fortress was finished.
-The fortress is considered to be one of the biggest medieval fortresses in Europe.
-The reason for its construction was the need of ruler of Serbia, despot Djuradj Brankovic, to build the capital which will fulfill two terms.
-First, to be close to Hungarian border, which was the river Danube, and as far as possible from Turks, who were raising threat to Serbian state.
-So, position of Smederevo was ideal, surrounded by two rivers, Jezava and Danube it was impossible to conquer.
-The fortress was very well preserved until 6th of June 1941 when major ammunition explosion blew up most of the Big Town, on that occasion over 2500 people killed and 3500 were wounded.
-The fortress was used for storing ammunition, petrol and all other flammable materials by German order when they occupied Yugoslavia back in 1941.
-After that disaster the Big Town was never recovered into its original state.
+From ancient period we are traveling back to the future, to the XV century and medieval Serbia.
+In 1439 when Smederevo fortress was completed it was one of the biggest medieval fortresses in Europe.
+The ruler of Serbia, despot Djuradj Brankovic had to build new capital which will fulfill two terms.
+First, to be close to Hungarian border, which was the river Danube.
+Second, to be as far as possible from Turks, who were raising threat to Serbian state.
+Hence, position of Smederevo fortress was ideal, surrounded by two rivers, Jezava and Danube it was impossible to conquer.
+The fortress was very well preserved until 6th of June 1941 when major explosion blew up most of the Big Town.
+During the disaster more than 2500 people got killed and 3500 were wounded.
+After the incident the Big Town was never returned to its original state.

-After medieval time and XX century we are returning to the present.
+After medieval time and XX century we are back to the present.
 From Smederevo fortress we’ll drive through modern day Smederevo town, heading to a local restaurant for lunch.
-For those who are interested in local wine we can organize visit to local wineries Jeremić or Janko.
+For those who are interested in wine we can add visit to local wineries Jeremić or Janko.
 For parties larger than three persons we can organize lunch with wine tasting in winery Janko.

-We return to Belgrade in the late afternoon.
+Expected return to Belgrade is in the late afternoon.

 Details on prices and services

 |1-3 persons||199 €|